Game Day Protocol

 Return the Card

-- For Jack London house league, keep the Game Card until end of season
+- For Jack London recreational league, keep the Game Card until end of season

 Ref Crew Debriefing